nex3/nex3.github.io/source/blog/308-marathon-and-the-thrill-of-losing.md

     hunt.

 [^pvp]: Different extraction shooters vary in how much they encourage
-    player-on-player combat[^pvp], although a universal constant is that killing a player allows you to loot the corpse and take all their best items.
+    player-on-player combat, although a universal constant is that killing a player allows you to loot the corpse and take all their best items.
     *Marathon* is reportedly pretty far towards encouraging bloodthirsty play, as is *Escape from Tarkov*[^tarkov].
 By contrast, *ARC Raiders* is known for being relatively low-conflict.